Lecture Notes Of Class 15: Flexbox - Part 2

 Syntax:

-justify-content: value;
+cssjustify-content: value;

-Possible Values of justify-content
+Possible Values of justify-content:

 Example:

-/* Items will be centered */
+css.container { display: flex; justify-content: center; /* Items will be centered */}

-property is used to align flex items
+The align-items property is used to align flex items

 along the cross axis, which is perpendicular to the main axis